Iranian-backed hackers stole data from U.S. government contractor

 Breaking News Emails

-Citrix Systems Inc. came under attack twice, once in December and again on Monday of this week, according to Resecurity, which notified the firm and law enforcement authorities.
+Citrix Systems Inc. came under attack twice, once in December and again Monday, according to Resecurity, which notified the firm and law enforcement authorities.

-Employing brute force attacks that guess passwords, the assault was carried out by the Iranian-linked hacking group known as Iridium, which was also behind recent cyber hits against numerous government agencies, oil-and-gas companies and other targets, said Charles Yoo, Resecurity's president.
+Employing brute force attacks that guess passwords, the assault was carried out by the Iranian-linked hacking group known as Iridium, which was also behind recent cyberattacks against numerous government agencies, oil and gas companies and other targets, Charles Yoo, Resecurity's president, said.

 The hackers extracted at least six terabytes of data and possibly up to 10 terabytes in the assault on Citrix, Yoo said.
 The attackers gained access to Citrix through several compromised employee accounts, he said.

-"So it's a pretty deep intrusion, with multiple employee compromises and remote access to internal resources," Yoo said.
+"So it's a pretty deep intrusion, with multiple employee compromises and remote access to internal resources," he said.

 Officials: Iran positioned for extensive cyberattacks on USJuly 20, 201804:50